 Overseeing the production of the Almanac was originally the responsibility of the Astronomer Royal.
 In 1818, while John Pond was Astronomer Royal, this responsibility passed to Thomas Young, holder of the new post of Superintendent, who reported to the Board of Longitude.
 In 1829 Pond resumed responsibility for the Almanac, retaining it until 1831, when the post of Superintendent passed to William Stratford.
-It was Stratford, who in 1832, set up the Nautical Almanac Office (NAO) to oversee the Almanac’s production, with the Superintendent now reporting to the Admiralty.
+It was Stratford, who in late 1831 or early 1832, set up the Nautical Almanac Office (NAO) to oversee the Almanac’s production, with the Superintendent now reporting to the Admiralty.

 At the start of the reign of King Edward VII (between November 1902 and January 1904), the name of the Office was changed to His Majesty’s Nautical Almanac Office (HMNAO).
 In 1937, HMNAO became part of the Royal Observatory.
 When the Observatory was closed down in 1998, it was transferred to the Rutherford Appleton Laboratory.
 In December 2006, it was transferred again, this time to the United Kingdom Hydrographic Office.